 by Matt Slick

-In this dialogue you will find a philosophically deep conversation.
-I encountered a non-Christian on paltalk.com who said he listened to my debates.
-We were talking about various things when he explained, in voice, his position of what is called Simulation Hypothesis, which is the idea that we are living in a simulation and that reality is a kind of illusion.
-I had only discussed this idea once or twice before with people over the years so I was not very knowledgeable about his theory, but I wanted to witness to him anyway.
-He was very polite and I felt comfortable enough with him to tell him that I wanted to just experiment in our dialogue and see how it went.
-We pick it up at the point with me trying to demonstrate that the Simulation Hypothesis isn't workable.
+In this dialogue, you will find a philosophically deep conversation.
+I encountered a non-Christian on paltalk.com who said that he listened to my debates.
+We were talking about various things when he explained--in voice--his position of what is called Simulation Hypothesis, which is the idea that we are living in a simulation and that reality is a kind of illusion.
+I had only discussed this idea once or twice before with people over the years, so I was not very knowledgeable about his theory, but I wanted to witness to him anyway.
+He was very polite, and I felt comfortable enough with him to tell him that I wanted to just experiment in our dialogue and see how it went.
+We pick it up at the point with my trying to demonstrate that the Simulation Hypothesis isn't workable.
 Of course, you will notice that the dialogue is a little choppy in places.
 That's the nature of this kind of venue.
 Also, I was using a speech recognition program which enables me to convert speech to text.
 It was very helpful.

 Brotha: I’m a religion nerd.
 I don’t about "atheist" I lean towards simulation hypothesis personally